viskit/reorder/README.md

 + complete(after: boolean = true) => void
     + reorder doms
     + after - moving draggable element to hoverable element by after. true is after , false is before. (default true)
++ data : any - Any data specified by the user.
+This can be set and read in any of the callbacks.

 # LICENSE